liana-p/narrat-engine/docs/guides/building-and-exporting.md

+---
+title: Building and exporting a Narrat game
+description: Follow these steps to build and export a narrat game for the web or desktop
+---

-# Building and exporting your game
+# Building and exporting a Narrat game

 ## Building your game as a website